harirathod/harirathod/README.md

 ### 👋 About Me
 - Final Year Computer Science Student at King's College London
 - Pursuing a career in Software Engineering
+- Only using this account for university projects now

 ### 🌱 I have experience with...
 #### Languages